riotu-lab/Salat-Postures-Dataset/README.md

 You can download the dataset from [here.](https://drive.google.com/file/d/1u5E6RsgTOw9jprkKBh3ECP2OCv6mesnE/view?usp=sharing)

 ## Reference
-If you use this dataset in your research please cite:
+If you use this dataset in your research, please cite:

 Koubâa, A., Ammar, A., Benjdira, B., Al-Hadid, A., Kawaf, B., Al-Yahri, S.A., Babiker, A., Assaf, K. and Ras, M.B., 2020, March.
 Activity Monitoring of Islamic Prayer (Salat) Postures using Deep Learning.
 In 2020 6th Conference on Data Science and Machine Learning Applications (CDMA) (pp. 106-111).
 IEEE.